DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

 variablelist <- load_variables(year= 2023, dataset = "acs5")
 ```

-You now have a data frame called `variablelist`in your Environment on
+You now have a data frame called `variablelist` under the Environment
-the top right.
-You can click on it to open and see the structure of what
+tab on the top right of your screen.
+You can click on it to open and see
-we downloaded.
-It will have the census variable code, a variable name,
+the structure of what we downloaded.
+This will list each census variable
-and information on the sampling structure and finest scale at which data
+code, a variable name, and information on the sampling structure and
-are available.
+finest scale at which data are available.

 ![](images/clipboard-1057856700.png)